Beyond the Amazon River, up the Ucayali and Tapiche tributaries, the Tapiche Reserve is a wild destination largely unknown to outsiders.

 -Mark W., tripadvisor.com

-The journey from Iquitos, Peru to the Tapiche Jungle Reserve is a unique opportunity for visitors to observe firsthand the impact of humans on the rainforest.
-It also helps guests understand the pace of river life and the transportation and logistical challenges that locals face every day.
-While the journey is longer than what it takes to travel to other lodges around Iquitos, you are rewarded by unmatched wild animal populations and true primary forest landscape.
+The journey from Iquitos, Peru to the Tapiche Jungle Reserve takes approximately 12 hours from door to door, including rest and meal breaks, transportation transfers, and possibly some wildlife watching as we get deeper into the forest.
+This is a general estimate, but please understand that actual travel time during your trip may vary.
+It is a unique opportunity for visitors to observe firsthand the impact of humans on the rainforest.
+It also helps guests understand the pace of river life and the transportation and logistical challenges that local people face every day.
+While the journey is longer than what it takes to travel to other lodges around Iquitos, you are rewarded by unmatched wild animal populations and full immersion into spectacular primary forest.

 The forest closer to civilization is short and thin, and in some areas it has been completely cleared for agriculture or livestock.
 We stop for lunch in Requena, the largest town in the area and the hub of wood laundering operations, where all the illegal wood taken from the forest is "magically" certified before it reaches international buyers in Iquitos.
 This is a rare glimpse into the lives of real river residents going about their daily lives, no costumes or show performances here.